dylanperdigao/dylanperdigao/README.md

 # Hi there 👋

 ## Who am I?
-That's a good question... :)
+That's a good question... :)<br>
 buuuuuut I'm Dylan Perdigão, a student of Informatics Engineering at the <a href="https://www.uc.pt">University of Coimbra</a> 🇵🇹

 ## About Me
-  ➤ 👤 I'm a 🇵🇹Portuguese/🇨🇭Swiss man
+  ➤ 👤 I'm a 🇵🇹Portuguese/🇨🇭Swiss man<br>
-  ➤ 👶🏻 I was born in 🇨🇭Switzerland
+  ➤ 👶🏻 I was born in 🇨🇭Switzerland<br>
-  ➤ 🏠 I'm actually living in 🇵🇹Portugal
+  ➤ 🏠 I'm actually living in 🇵🇹Portugal<br>
-  ➤ 🔭 I’m currently working on some courses projects in my university ➤ 🌱 I’m currently learning PHP, OpenGL and C++
+  ➤ 🔭 I’m currently working on some courses projects in my university<br>
+  ➤ 🌱 I’m currently learning PHP, OpenGL and C++<br>

 ## Languages